 The inhaled asbestos fibers cause lung scarring and stiffness or decreased lung compliance, which prevents the patient from taking full, deep breaths.
-The stiffening of the lungs that occurs when lung tissue becomes damaged and scarred causes the coughing, discomfort, and crackling sounds when breathing in or out, and it also results in low blood oxygen levels.
+The stiffening of the lungs that occurs when lung tissue becomes damaged and scarred causes coughing, discomfort, and crackling sounds when breathing in or out, and it also results in low blood oxygen levels.

 "I served onboard the USS Yellowstone (AD-27) from 1986 to 1989.
 Right now I have breathing issues and was told my oxygen level is low and it should be monitored.
 I am wheezing.
 I have had problems with my breathing since I left the military but I thought it was just allergies", said Vera W., a veteran exposed to asbestos while serving in the U.S. Navy.

-Complication from breathing in the asbestos dust may not show until decades after exposure.
+Complications from breathing in the asbestos dust may not show until decades after the exposure.
 As a result, new cases will continue to surface because of routine asbestos exposure long ago.
 These diseases are generally caused by microscopic asbestos fibers that were inhaled or ingested in the past and got stuck in the lungs, causing the formation of scar tissue.
 When accumulating in human tissue through repeated exposure, these fibers can cause inflammation and cellular changes that can lead to cancer.

 You may be prescribed oxygen therapy if you have been diagnosed with one, or a combination of more of the following asbestos-related conditions: